trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ### Friday, 18 October (Create):
 - continue work on *CMS Guidebook*
+- finalize organization of class into a content management team
-- finalize class workflows for *CMS Guidebook*
+- finalize organization of class workflows
+- work on *Mid-Semester Written Agreement*
 - work on *Content Management System Comparison* Proof of Concept

 ### Sunday, 20 October (Submit):